Passenger (2026)

 Ultimately, the only reason he seems to be aware he did something wrong is because she starts acting scary and upsetting him.
 She watches him sleep, moves in a jerky, robotic pattern when stressed, and… well, without spoiling things, the movie’s R rating is well earned with a terrifying (yes, I actually jumped) attack scene that reportedly had the MPAA in an ‘80s style “Cut this back a bit or you’re getting an NC-17” tizzy.
 Writer/director Curry Barker did a great job with his script, letting us uncomfortably sympathize with Bear at first and gradually turn on him as he keeps merely hoping she will settle into her new role instead of recognizing how hard she is fighting it.
 I’m sure everyone in the audience (myself included) has had a "I wish they liked me back" thought on a birthday candle or when the clock struck 11:11, because, well, why not?
 The worst that can happen is nothing changes, right?
 The movie isn’t demonizing people who have unrequited desires, it’s just deftly (and occasionally, violently) explaining why it’s a thoughtless thing to do.
 Stick to wishing to win the lottery!

 Barker is less effective as an editor, however.
-There’s a baffling moment where Bear tries to explain to Sarah that Nikki’s change in behavior is due to her dad being sick, but Sarah already knows that the man is fine (and Bear knows she knows that, on top of it?).
-And at one point a character doesn’t believe that the Wish Willow is real and, in jest, wishes for a billion dollars, which promptly begin to rain down on both him and Bear.
+For example, at one point a character doesn’t believe that the Wish Willow is real and, in jest, wishes for a billion dollars, which promptly begin to rain down on both him and Bear.
 It’s a good sight gag, but later the character tells Bear “Hey it worked, I have a billion dollars!” as if Bear wasn’t there when it happened?
+And sometimes a thing happens that should have prompted action from the other characters, but he just cuts to later (to be fair, given the movie's low budget, it's possible he didn't get to film everything in the script and just did his best).
 It’s also occasionally hard to tell how much time has passed; the love montage suggests they have now been together for a while but the other characters react as if it’s only been like a day or two.
-Nothing deal breaking, but definitely had me scratching my head more than once.
+Nothing deal breaking, but definitely had me scratching my head more than once, making me wonder if I had momentarily blacked out and missed a connecting scene.

 Otherwise it’s kind of a knockout, and I’m glad I put up with seeing it with a Thursday night crowd (not sure if it’s the same everywhere, but around here they tend to be the worst) to get to it before anything got spoiled.
 Barker has been saying some dumb stuff about Texas Chainsaw Massacre (he has been hired to be the, what, 7th guy to “go back to the first one” with yet another reboot) but he has already shot another movie, so hopefully that one is of equal value and I can give him the benefit of the doubt for whatever he’s doing with Leatherface (not like the bar is set high for that franchise, as there hasn’t been a good one in 20 years).
 And I say that even though I'm still embarrassed about the little yelp I made during the aforementioned attack scene!